-2. Determine if your bug is really a bug.
+2) Determine if your bug is really a bug.

 You shouldn't file a bug if you're requesting support.
 For that you can use the Mailing list, or IRC.
+If you still need support you can open a github issue, please prepend the title with [QUESTION].

-3. Make sure your bug hasn't already been reported.
+3) Make sure your bug hasn't already been reported.